Surgery and Excision for Furuta-Ohta invariants on Homology $S^1 \times S^3$: Abstract

 \section{Abstract}

-We prove a surgery formula and an excision formula for the Furuta-Ohta invariant $\lambda_{FO}$ defined on homology $S^1 \times S^3$, which provides more evidence on its equivalence with the Casson-Seiberg-Witten invariant $\lambda_{SW}$.
+We prove a surgery formula and an excision formula for the Furuta--Ohta invariant $\lambda_{FO}$ defined on homology $S^1 \times S^3$, which provides more evidence on its equivalence with the Casson--Seiberg--Witten invariant $\lambda_{SW}$.
 These formulae are applied to compute $\lambda_{FO}$ of certain families of manifolds obtained as mapping tori under diffeomorphisms of $3$-manifolds.
-In the course of the proof, we give a complete description of the degree-zero moduli space of ASD instantons on $4$-manifolds of homology $H_*(D^2 \times T^2; \Z)$ with a cylindrical end modeled on $[0, \infty) \times T^3$.
+In the course of the proof, we establish the existence of asymptotic values for finite energy instantons over end-cylindrical manifolds perturbed by exponentially decay holonomy perturbations, and give a complete description of the structure of the moduli space of charge-zero instantons over any non-compact $4$-manifold whose end is modeled on $[0, \infty) \times T^3$, and whose homology is given by $H_*(D^2 \times T^2; \Z)$.